sandiego-ember/ember-cli-101/outline.md

 ```

 #### Test our blog post model
 Testing can seem daunting if you put it off for too long so lets get right to it and write a test for that model we just created.
 Ember-CLI has us covered.
-Our model generation above also generated a test module for our blog post model:
+When we generated our blog post model Ember-CLI also generated a test module for our model:

 ```console
 $ ls tests/unit/models